gvwilson/thirdbit/src/fiction/madica/index.md

 ## Sixteen Orange Kneecap!

 The cat shot her a sour look.
 "I'm sorry," she said defensively.
 "I just—" *I just thought the little dinosaur might still be in it,* she finished in her head, but of course it wasn't.

+"Braaaains…"
-"Braaaains…" A pair of robot hands brushed against the hem of her jacket.
-She yelped and jumped up onto the chair.
+Metal hands brushed against the hem of her jacket.
+She yelped and jumped onto the chair.

 "No!
 Follow me!" the cat ordered.
-It had jumped onto the nearest control panel and was running along it toward the door, leaping over the glass cases one by one.
+It sprang onto the nearest control panel and dashed toward the door, leaping over the glass cases one by one.

-Madica slipped her arms through the straps of her backpack, took a deep breath, and threw herself at the nearest control panel.
+Madica slid her arms through the straps of her backpack, took a deep breath, and clambered on top of the nearest control panel.
 "Ooph!"
-She scrambled to her feet and stepped gingerly over the nearest glass case, over a second, over a third—
+She scrambled to her feet and stepped gingerly over one glass case, over a second, a third—

 Her back foot bumped the case.
 The headless zombie robots immediately halted, turned toward her, and resumed their slow march.

 "Sorry!" she whispered loudly to the cat, who was perched impatiently on the control panel nearest the door.

 "Take all time you want," it said evenly.

 But Madica wasn't paying attention.
+Instead,
-Instead, she was staring wide-eyed at the next glass case she had to step over.
-"That's… Look!"
+she was staring wide-eyed at the next glass case.
-There, inside it, was a tiny dinosaur head—a snarkasaurus head!
+Inside it was a tiny dinosaur head.
+It was the snarkasaurus!

-The case made a quiet little *click!* as Madica lifted it off the control panel.
-The dinosaur head instantly stopped muttering.
-It blinked, then blinked again and yawned widely.
+The case made a quiet *click!* as Madica lifted it off the control panel.
+The snarkasaurus head stopped muttering, blinked twice, and then yawned widely.
 "What—where am I?" it asked.
 "Did someone deactivate me?
+Shwobblebob,
-Shwobblebob, did you deactivate me again?
+did you deactivate me again?
 You *know* that's not nice!"

 With three great leaps the cat bounded back to Madica and the dinosaur.
 "What is the primary launch code for this saucer?" it demanded.

-"Why should I tell *you*?" the dinosaur head asked.
+"Why should I tell *you*?" the snarkasaurus head asked.

 "Hey!"
 Madica said sharply.
 "We're here to rescue you!
 So be nice!"
 Which hadn't been true until Madica said it, but now that she had, she realized she wasn't going to leave the little dinosaur behind.

 "Braaaains… fresh braaaains…" the heads around them moaned.

-"Looks like *you* need rescue more than *me*," the dinosaur head said.
+"Looks like *you* need rescue more than *me*," the snarkasaurus head said.
 It sighed theatrically.
 "Fine.
-Let me look it up."
+Let me look up the code."
 It closed its eyes.
+"Searching… searching…
-"Searching… searching… Would you like some music while I'm looking for it?
+Would you like some music while I'm looking for it?
 We have a wide variety of classical and popular tunes in our database."

 "No!"
 Madica and the cat said simultaneously.

+"Fine," the dinosaur said petulantly.
+"The primary command code is…
+um…
-"Fine," the dinosaur sighed again.
-"The primary command code is… um… sixteen orange kneecap and then touch your nose with your finger."
+sixteen orange kneecap and then touch your nose with your finger."

-"It's *what?*" Madica spluttered.
+"I *what?*" Madica spluttered.

-"It's for security," the dinosaur head said, opening its eyes again.
+"It's for security," the snarkasaurus said, opening its eyes again.
 "We *can't* touch our noses when our heads are in cases, and cats don't have fingers."

 "Explain later!" the cat said, racing back to the big chair.
+"Right now,
+Miss Primate,
-"Right now, Miss Primate, if you're not *too* busy, could you please join me so we can get on with saving the world?"
+if you're not *too* busy,
+could you please join me so we can get on with saving the world?"

-Madica looked at the sea of arms all around her, then took a deep breath and high-stepped along the top of the control panel.
-She was almost at the panel closest to the big chair when her foot caught against one of the panels.
+Madica looked at the zombie robots around her, then took a deep breath and high-stepped along the top of the control panel.
+She was almost at the panel closest to the big chair when her foot snagged on one of the panels.

-"Help!" she shrieked, but by some miracle she fell forward instead of sideways and landed with an *ooph!* on the panel.
-A headless rhinoceros reared up and tried to grab her with its front legs, but she snatched her arm away, pulled herself to her feet, sprinted the last few steps, and leaped across to the chair.
+"Help!" she shrieked,
+but by some miracle she fell forward instead of sideways and landed with an *ooph!* on the panel.
+A headless rhinoceros reared up and tried to grab her with its front legs, but she snatched her arm away, pulled herself to her feet, and leaped across to the chair.

+"These buttons, if you please.
+One, two, three,"
-"These buttons, if you please, one, two, three," the cat ordered, pointing with its paw.
+the cat ordered,
+pointing with its paw.
 Sure enough, Madica saw the buttons were labelled "16", "orange", and "kneecap".
 Others had "brightly", "spleen", "blandish", and even stranger words written on them.

 "Do I push them?" she asked.

 "No, you *lick* them," the cat snapped, then batted Madica's ear with its paw as she leaned forward to stick out her tongue.
 "That was sarcasm, you silly biped!
-Yes, push them with your finger, that's a good girl!
+Yes, push them with your finger, that's a good girl.
 Then touch your nose with the same finger.
 But whatever you do, *don't* touch the big red button.
 That puts the saucer on manual control, and you're a long way from being ready to fly a ship this size."

+"All right," Madica said.
-"Gotcha," Madica said.
-Sixteen… orange… kneecap… As she pushed each button it changed color from shining white to deep, pulsing red.
+Sixteen… orange… kneecap…
+Each button changed from shining white to deep, pulsing red as she pushed it.
 She swallowed, took a deep breath, and touched the tip of her nose.

 The moans of, "Braaaains… fresh braaaains…" instantly stopped.
 The zombie robots lowered their arms and stood at attention.

+Madica slumped in the chair,
+suddenly woozy.
+How long had it been since she had last eaten?
+Or gone to the bathroom?
+*I really need to go to the bathroom,* she realized.
+For some reason
-Madica slumped in the chair.
-All of a sudden she felt woozy.
-How long had it been since she'd eaten?
-Or gone to the bathroom? *I really need to go to the bathroom,* she suddenly realized.
-For some reason, it was the funniest thought she'd ever had, and the foul look from the cat when she started giggling only made it funnier.
+it was the funniest thought she'd ever had, and the foul look from the cat when she started giggling only made it funnier.

-"There!" the dinosaur's head called from where Madica had left it.
+"There!" the snarkasaurus called from behind her.
 "That's my body over there!
 Put me back together!"

+Madica swallowed her giggles and nodded.
-Madica nodded and pulled herself together.
-The headless zombie robots were still standing at attention, so she slid her feet onto the floor and stood up.
-She could feel a faint vibration, but the robots still didn't move.
-"Is it safe?" she whispered loudly.
+The headless zombie robots were still standing motionless, so she slid her feet onto the floor and stood up.
+"Is it safe?" she whispered loudly, feeling a faint thrumming vibration in the floor.

 "Yes, of course it's safe," the dinosaur head said impatiently.

 "But still almost certain death," the cat added.

 "Well yes, aside from that, it's perfectly safe.
 Now hurry up—I want to be back in one piece *this* year, thank you."

-Madica picked her way through the motionless crowd, doing her best not to touch any of them (particularly not the one that looked like a cross between a squid and a porcupine with a bit of bulldozer thrown in).
+Madica picked her way through the motionless robots, careful not to touch any of them
+(particularly not the one that looked like a cross between a squid and a porcupine with a bit of bulldozer thrown in).
 The vibration in the floor grew stronger with each step, until the robots' bodies were jiggling slightly.

-"What's doing that?" she finally asked.
+"What's doing that?" she asked.

-"Turbulence," the dinosaur head replied.
-"It'll stop once we're out of the atmosphere."
+"Turbulence," the snarkasaurus replied.
+"It will stop once we're out of the atmosphere."

 "Out of the—what?"

 "Once we're in outer space.
 Where there's no air?"
-She heard rather than saw the dinosaur roll its eyes.
+She practically heard the snarkasaurus roll its eyes.

 "Oh.
 Right.
 Outer space.
 Of course."
-Madica turned the head in her hands and set it gently on the dinosaur's body. *Click!*
+Madica turned the head in her hands and set it gently on the dinosaur's body.
+*Click!*

-The dinosaur blinked, then threw up its arms.
+The snarkasaurus blinked, then threw up its arms.
 "Woo hoo!"
 It did a little dance.
 "I'm me again!"

+Madica grinned,
-Madica grinned, but only for an instant, because without warning the lights in the control room turned red and an alarm started blaring, "Brrrrmp!
+but only for an instant.
+Without warning the lights in the control room turned red and an alarm started blaring,
+"Brrrrmp!
 Brrrrmp!
 Brrrrmp!"

 "Warning," said a creaky, gravelly voice that seemed to come from everywhere at once.
 "Re-assembled robot detected on control level.
 All units, respond and deactive with extreme prejudice."

-All around Madica and the snarkasaurus, a hundred zombie robots raised their arms.
+All around Madica and the snarkasaurus, zombie robots raised their arms.
 "Braaaains… fresh braaaains…" they moaned, turning as one toward the pair.

 </section>